meganrenae21/life-bingo/README.md

 ### Is there a mobile app?

 No. Right now I have no plans to bring this app to mobile.

+## Important Security Notice

+This app does not load any remote content.
+Instead, it works with local files stored in your computer.
+All data is saved on your system.
+During installation, all dependencies are downloaded and saved locally.
+Installation is the *only* time remote data is retrieved.
+Because of this, *Life Bingo* is naturally insulated from remote threats and is safe to use in this form.
+Keep in mind, though, security vulnerabilities may occur if you attempt to update the source code to interact with any remote content, including setting up a remote server to store data.
+There are certain configurations that need to be set before the app can be considered secure enough to load remote data.
+It is **highly** recommended that anyone wishing to make changes of this sort read Electrons [security documentation](https://www.electronjs.org/docs/tutorial/security).

 ## Credits